scale-tone/az-func-as-a-graph/README.md

 Visualizes your Azure Functions project in form of a graph.
 Accepts links to GitHub public repos or local paths (in which case you'll need to run the tool on your devbox).

+UPD: is now also a part of [Durable Functions Monitor VsCode extension](https://marketplace.visualstudio.com/items?itemName=DurableFunctionsMonitor.durablefunctionsmonitor).
+**Command Palette -> Visualize Functions as a Graph...**

 ## How to run locally

 This tool is itself an Azure Function (written in TypeScript), so to run it you'll need: